 VRC Site Requirements

-A large church facility or a campus-like facility will be essential to receive the large numbers of spontaneous unaffiliated volunteers.
-Upon receiving instructions from the Chair (or Designee) of the COAD the Chair of the VRC Committee will prepare to process spontaneous unaffiliated volunteers at the designated VRC site.
+A large church facility or a campus-like facility will be essential to receive a large numbers of spontaneous unaffiliated volunteers.
+Upon receiving instructions from the Chair (or Designee) of the COAD, the Chair of the VRC Committee will prepare to process spontaneous unaffiliated volunteers at the designated VRC site.
 The VRC site will be chosen by the following criteria:

 Size of facility needed for the particular event